RoBYCoNTe/friendsofbabba-dockerfiles/README.md

 mv /var/www/app/* /var/www/html/
 ```

-**Notes**: mv command is necessary to move all files from the project root to the web root.
+**Notes**: mv command is necessary to move all files from the project root
+to the web root and can take a while to be completed (because of mutagen sync).

 ### Configure database